databrickslabs/overwatch/docs-compose/overwatch_docs/content/DataEngineer/AdvancedTopics.md

 | timestamp | long      | Timestamp in which this row was inserted into the table.
 | Overwatch_RunID | long      | GUID for the overwatch run.

-### How to read the binary data which has been stored in ApiEventDetils
+### How to read the binary data which has been stored in ApiEventDetails

-With the help of helper functions has been introduced in release 0730 the binary data can be decoded to human readable format.
+The following function was introduced in version 0.8.1.0 to decode the binary data received into a readable format, which you can use as follows:
 ```scala
 import com.databricks.labs.overwatch.utils._
 val df = Helpers.transformBinaryDf(spark.read.table("<etl_db_name>.apieventdetails"))